kylepeeler/kylepeeler/README.md

 <h1 align="center">Hey, I'm Kyle Peeler! 👋</h1>

-I am a front-end focused developer 👨‍💻 living in Carmel, IN.
+I am a front-end focused developer 👨‍💻 living in Broad Ripple, IN.
 I love all things React ⚛️, and am passionate about creating intuitive and beautiful user experiences through the Web.

 - 💼 I'm currently helping to making contracting easy and painless [@Ironclad](https://www.ironclad.com)
 - ✏️ Learning in public at [kylepeeler.codes](https://kylepeeler.codes)